aronxoxo/MUSA-620-Week-3/README.md

 **Deliverable:** The average price per square foot based on your calculations.
 Please also include all R scripts used in scraping and analyzing the data, as well as information about any other tools / applications used outside of R.

 To calculate the average price per square foot for these homes, you will need to scrape the [Philadelphia Property Database](http://property.phila.gov/).
-Download the list of condo addresses.
+Download the list of condo addresses here.
 - For the purposes of this assignment, please use the most recent Market Value as the price of the condo, as shown in the "VALUATION HISTORY" table.
 Foor the area of the condo, please use the field labeled "IMPROVEMENT AREA (SQFT)".
 - This assignment will likely require you to go beyond the examples we covered in class.
 The documentation for the two R packages we used is below.
-I also added some additional information about selectors into the lecture notes.
+I also added some additional information about selectors into the [lecture notes](https://github.com/MUSA-620-Fall-2017/MUSA-620-Week-3/blob/master/week-3-web-scraping.pptx).

 R packages:
 - [Selenium](https://cran.r-project.org/web/packages/RSelenium/RSelenium.pdf) - for remotely driving the browser